 When the LRV values for the parts of the sign are known then the simple calculation based on 0,6 minimum is all that is required.
-It is accepted that the areas marked 'b' in the following diagram correspond to the fulfilment of this requirement.
+It is accepted that the areas marked 'b' in the following diagram correspond to the fulfilment of this requirement..

-b' LRV values that intersect in this area achieve an acceptable contrast level x the LRV of the background or adjacent surface Lh y the LRV of the character Lc (number, letter or symbol)
+a' LRV values that intersect in this area do not achieve an acceptable contrast level b' LRV values that intersect in this area achieve an acceptable contrast level x the LRV of the background or adjacent surface Lh y the LRV of the character Lc (number, letter or symbol)